1. Take a Veteran out to eat, whether it is a fast-food chain or a fine-dining establishment.

 2. Are you a knitter or crocheter?
-Make a scarf for the cold-winters ahead.
-Donate them at a local-VFW for a veteran in need or contact Operation Gratitude to see how to donate.
+Make a scarf for the cold winter ahead.
+Donate them at a local VFW for a veteran in need, or contact Operation Gratitude to see how to donate.

 5. Send an ‘E-Card‘ through the American Legion to the Veterans in your life that use email.

 6. Support a Military Family through Operation Homefront.
 Watch their website for ‘current needs’: https://www.operationhomefront.net/need/list

 7. Military member at the same restaurant as you?
 Send them a drink or pay for their dessert.

 8. Do you have a website?
 Make a page dedicated to our military.
 Need some help finding content for it?

 9. Do you bake?
 Make an Apple Pie or another specialty and bring it to a neighbor-veteran.
 Don’t forget to grab a box of ice cream to take.
 Now I’m hungry!